-What metadescriptions are - and what they are not
+What meta descriptions are - and what they are not

 Increase click rates with the AIDA model

-The second AIDA factor, "interest", is all about inspiring the target group's specific needs and create trust: "Solid wood furniture cheaper than anywhere else.
+The next AIDA factor is to address the target group's specific needs and create trust: "Solid wood furniture cheaper than anywhere else.
 With money-back guarantee" and "Coaching in change management.
 More than 500 evaluations with 98 percent customer satisfaction".

 Got curious?
 Are you interested in more exciting topics related to reputation management?